richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_GlobalVariables.md

 Another possible workaround is to restructure your pipelines so that all the necessary data transformations are done within a single pipeline, thus avoiding the need to pass data between pipelines.

 _Note: The same limitation applies to Data Flows.
 Data Flows do not support output parameters and cannot pass values back to the parent pipeline._

+## ...via SQL Database

+### Step 1: Create a SQL Database

+* Navigate to the Azure portal and create a new SQL Database.
+* Create a table to store the global variables.
+The table should have at least two columns: one for the variable name and one for the variable value.

+### Step 2: Create `GlobalVariable_Parent` Pipeline

+* Navigate to Data Factory Studio >> Author.
+* Create a pipeline and name it `GlobalVariable_Parent`.
+* Add a 'Lookup' activity to the pipeline canvas.
+Configure it to retrieve the value of the global variable from the SQL Database.
+* Add a 'Set Variable' activity to the pipeline canvas.
+Configure it to set the value of a pipeline variable to the value retrieved by the 'Lookup' activity.

+### Step 3: Create `GlobalVariable_Child` Pipeline

+* Create another pipeline and name it `GlobalVariable_Child`.
+* Add a new parameter named `input` of type String (with no default value).
+* Add a 'Set Variable' activity to the pipeline canvas.
+Configure it to set the value of a pipeline variable to the value of the `input` parameter.
+* Add a 'SQL Stored Procedure' activity to the pipeline canvas.
+Configure it to update the value of the global variable in the SQL Database.

+### Step 4: `GlobalVariable_Parent` Pipeline + 'Execute Pipeline'

+* Return to the `GlobalVariable_Parent` pipeline.
+* Add a 'Execute Pipeline' activity to the pipeline canvas.
+Configure it to invoke the `GlobalVariable_Child` pipeline and pass the value of the global variable as a parameter.

+### Step 5: `GlobalVariable_Child` Pipeline + 'Lookup'

+* Return to the `GlobalVariable_Child` pipeline.
+* Add a 'Lookup' activity to the pipeline canvas.
+Configure it to retrieve the updated value of the global variable from the SQL Database.

+With this setup, the `GlobalVariable_Parent` pipeline can pass the value of the global variable to the `GlobalVariable_Child` pipeline, which can then update the value of the global variable in the SQL Database.
+The updated value can be retrieved by the `GlobalVariable_Parent` pipeline in subsequent runs.